Graphics and Windowing

 The Orbital desktop environment provides a display server, window manager and compositor.

-• The display server is more simple than Wayland, making the porting task more quick and easy.
+This display server is more simple than X11 and Wayland making the porting task more quick and easy, it's not advanced like X11 and Wayland yet but enough to port most Linux/BSD programs.

 Features